Trump's bipartisan push has Congress wondering what's next

-WASHINGTON — Congressional Republican leaders Thursday downplayed a legislative deal struck between President Donald Trump and Democrats a day earlier, insisting that it was nothing more than an attempt to avert political gamesmanship during a time of national emergency, with one hurricane cleanup underway and another one bearing down on the state of Florida.
+WASHINGTON — Congressional Republican leaders Thursday downplayed a deal struck between President Donald Trump and Democrats a day earlier, insisting that it was nothing more than an attempt to avert political gamesmanship during a national emergency, with one hurricane cleanup underway and another storm bearing down on Florida.

-But President Trump appears to be embracing his new negotiating partners and signaling that the bipartisanship might continue.
+But the president appears to be embracing his new negotiating partners and signaling that the bipartisanship might continue.

-Trump spent much of the last 48 hours appealing to congressional leaders across the aisle, beginning with an agreement to Democratic demands to add two provisions into the disaster relief bill — short-term extensions for government spending and the debt ceiling — that will now force Republicans to take more politically treacherous votes and gives Democrats the upper hand leading into end-of-year negotiations.
+Trump spent much of the last 48 hours appealing to congressional leaders across the aisle, beginning with an agreement to Democratic demands to add two provisions into a disaster relief bill — short-term extensions for government spending and the debt ceiling — that will now force Republicans to take more politically treacherous votes and gives Democrats the upper hand heading into end-of-year negotiations.

 In doing so, the president has bucked establishment Republicans in a way that isn't helpful to the party but could benefit his own political brand by putting together a bipartisan coalition on some issues that could help avoid the kinds of political fights that lead to a government shutdown.